huangchaoxing/huangchaoxing.github.io/_pages/about.md

  **News**
+   * 2024/10 One paper is accepted to Quantitative Imaging in Medicine and Surgery.
-   * 2024/05 _I am going to have a power pitch presentation and digital poster at ISMRM 2024 at Singapore (May 4th - May 9th), looking forward to catching up._
+   * 2024/05 I am going to have a power pitch presentation and digital poster at ISMRM 2024 at Singapore (May 4th - May 9th), looking forward to catching up.
    * 2023/10 One paper is accepted to Physics in Medicine & Biology(IF = 3.5, Acceptance Rate = 33%).
    * 2023/04 One paper is accepted to EMBC 2023 (Oral)
    * 2022/11 One paper is accepted to Physics in Medicine & Biology(IF = 4.174, Acceptance Rate = 34%).